vistadataproject/documents/python/readme.md

 ## RiskVision Schema translation to YAML

-In this repository is a sample of a RiskVision-generated spreadsheet of controls assessment questions and responses.
+In this repository is a sample RiskVision-generated spreadsheet of controls questions and answers:

 ```
-rv-qna-vam
+rv-qna-vam.xls
 ```

-All  questions and responses need to be extracted from the spreadsheet into a structured text file as YAML.
+All  questions and answers need to be extracted from the spreadsheet and translated to strucutured form in a YAML file, with full fidelity of all information preserved.
 A few python-excel tools are here [python-excel-tools](python-excel-tools.md)

 ## Example RiskVision Assessment
+The structure of the RiskVision spreadsheet is outlined below.

 ### Response types
-* Text:  Free text.
+* Text:  Text of any length.
 * Single Option:  Several options are provided; a minium (and maximum) of one must be selected
 * Multi-Option:   Several options are provided; a minumum of one must be selected